Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 independent funding, most likely as the result of a good fit between the mentored project and their current employment or academic studies.

-A paragraph explaining what a mentored project is and what participating involves would be helpful.
-Full time work?
-Travel to Seattle?
-For a group or an individual?
-Those things aren't clear to me from the current page.

 Below you will find a list of proposed projects.
 We invite your participation.
 We welcome your suggestions.